AustinTD4/Projects/README.md

 ---

 ## Evolutionary Algorithm Framework for Evoman and IRobobo
-This framework develops neural network parameters through various evolutionary strategies.
-It showcases the application of evolutionary algorithms in real-time environments.
-This framwork was used to develop a computer player for the game Evoman, based on Megaman.
-The Framework was also used to develop a controller for a hardware Robot, it completed real world tasks such as gathering food and transporting objects to an objective.
+This framework develops neural network parameters through various evolutionary strategies and the experiments within showcase the application of evolutionary algorithms in real-time environments.
+These Algorithms were used to develop a computer player for the game Evoman, based on Megaman.
+They eres also used to develop a controller agent for a hardware Robot, it completed real world tasks such as gathering food and transporting objects to an objective.

-- **Application**: Adaptable for any environment mapping actions to Neural Networks
+- **Application**: Adaptable for any environment mapping Neural Network outputs to predictions or maximization
 - **Key Features**: Multiple evolutionary strategies, experimentation with neural network parameters

 ---